Victor Bruce, 9th Earl of Elgin

-Victor Alexander Bruce, 9th Earl of Elgin, 13th Earl of Kincardine (16 May 1849 – 18 January 1917), known as Lord Bruce until 1863, was a British statesman and politician who served as Viceroy of India from 1894 to 1899.
+Victor Alexander Bruce, 9th Earl of Elgin, 13th Earl of Kincardine (16 May 1849 – 18 January 1917), known as Lord Bruce until 1863, was a British Earl and politician.
+Elgin served as Viceroy of India from 1894 to 1899.

 Elgin was appointed by Prime Minister Arthur Balfour to hold an investigative enquiry into the conduct of the Boer War in 1902 to 1903.
 The Elgin Commission was the first of its kind in the British Empire, and it travelled to South Africa and took oral evidence from men who had actually fought in the battles.
 It was the first to value the lives of the dead and to consider the feelings of mourning relatives left behind, and it was the first occasion in the history of the British Army that recognised the testimony of ordinary soldiery as well as that of the officers.

 Background and education

-Elgin was born in Montreal, Canada East (now Montreal, Quebec), the son of James Bruce, 8th Earl of Elgin, who served as Governor-General of Canada at the time, and his wife, Lady May Louisa, daughter of John Lambton, 1st Earl of Durham.
-He was educated at Glenalmond, Eton and Balliol College, Oxford.
-He owned 2,895 acres.
+Elgin was born 16 May 1849 in Montreal, Canada East (now Montreal, Quebec), the son of James Bruce, 8th Earl of Elgin, who served as Governor General of Canada at the time, and his wife, Lady May Louisa, daughter of John Lambton, 1st Earl of Durham.

+He was educated at Glenalmond, Eton and Balliol College, Oxford (graduating in 1873 with a B.A.).
+He owned 2,895 acres of land.

 Political career

+By 1876, Elgin was serving as Deputy Lieutenant and as a magistrate for Fife.

-Elgin entered politics as a Liberal, serving as Treasurer of the Household and as First Commissioner of Works under William Ewart Gladstone in 1886.
+Succeeding his father to the Earldom in 1863, Elgin entered politics as a Liberal Lord, serving as Treasurer of the Household and as First Commissioner of Works under William Ewart Gladstone in 1886.
+In 1886, he was also appointed as Lord-lieutenant of Fife.